jjodl/MQ-Advanced-pot-public/StreamQ/README.md

 * **amqsmhac** - copies messages from one queue to another with a default wait interval of 15 minutes after the last message that is received before the program finishes.
 This will run on **rdqm2**.
 * **amqsghac** - gets messages from a queue and displays events sent to its event handler.
 This will run on **rdqm1**.

 ### Start the HA sample programs

 The easiest way to configure access to the queue manager from the sample programs is to use the MQSERVER environment variable.
 Again, as there are 3 possible nodes where our queue manager could run, each needs to be specified, along with the listener port for the queue manager.

+**NOTE:** If you are copying the command snippets from this lab guide and pasting them in the terminal windows: Beware that if the command does not work it may be that the copy assumes a long or double hyphen instead of a single hyphen.
+Just try overtyping the hyphen with the regular hyphen.

 1. On **rdqm1**, in the user ibmuser terminal window, enter: